rafaco/InAppDevTools/README.md

 }
 ```

-You can override previous configurations at run time by using the ConfigScreen (Home, Config) or programmatically from your sources.
-Values will be lost after cleaning app's data.
+You can also override build configurations at run time by using our Config Screen (Overlay toolbar > More > Setting) or programmatically from your sources.
+This values will be lost when cleaning your app data, restoring the build configuration.
 ```java
 Iadt.getConfig().setBoolean(Config.ENABLED, false);
 Iadt.restartApp();